pfsense/docs/source/backup/autoconfigbackup.rst

 Restoring Backups from Another Firewall or a Previous Installation
 ------------------------------------------------------------------

-If the SSH key changes due to a re-installation of pfSense, the ACB package can restore a backup from the previous installation as long as the :ref:`device-key` and the :ref:`encryption-password` of the previous installation are both known.
+If the SSH key changes due to a re-installation of pfSense software, the ACB package can restore a backup from the previous installation as long as the :ref:`device-key` and the :ref:`encryption-password` of the previous installation are both known.

 * Navigate to the the **Settings** tab
 * Set the **Encryption Password** to match the previous installation